lukasz-bromirski/sdnbcamp/README.md

    * SDN - fifteen years in the making - overview of history and future of SDN networks
    * Classical Ethernet recap
       * Configuring VLANs and routing on switches - Cisco Catalyst 9300 and Cisco ISR 4200 routers
-      * Configuring VLANs and rotuing on switches - Cisco Nexus 9000
+      * Configuring VLANs and routing on switches - Cisco Nexus 9000
    * Leaf & Spine DCs
       * Configuring DC flood & learn VXLAN
       * Configuring DC MP-BGP with EVPN